CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: CantonMT Platform

 \subsection{User Interface}

-To test out the User Interface and different models for translation, users can just choose different model types and source languages, which dynamically capture the available model from the server, and allow users to select different training methods for the model.
-One can then type the sentence in the input box and click the translate button for the translation output from the model.
-The application layout is quite modular in case different model types or languages are added to the system, which could potentially be used as a base framework for different translation systems and simply add more languages to the input and output if one wishes to expand the implementations.
-This web application has taken a template \citep{ai-code-translator} for an AI Code translator and modified it to fit the need, which is developed in TypeScript with the Next.js framework.
-The reason for choosing this framework is that it provides a very modern and minimalistic approach to web development.
+To test the user interface and different models for translation, users can choose from different model types and source languages, which dynamically capture the available models in the server, and allow users to select different training methods for the model.
+One can then type the source sentence in the input box and click the ``Translate'' button to obtain the translation output from the model.
+The application layout is quite modular in case different model types or languages are added to the system, which could potentially be used as a base framework for different translation systems.
+It is possible to simply add more languages to the input and output if one wishes to expand the implementations.
+The look-and-feel of this web application is based on a template \citep{ai-code-translator} for an AI Code translator, which was customised and developed in TypeScript with the Next.js framework.
+The reason for choosing this framework is that it provides a very modern and minimalistic approach.